Support a cause you believe in. Meet new people and make new friends. Feel the personal satisfaction of helping the animals.

 Volunteering your time isn’t just about earning your 40 hours for your high school diploma.
 It’s also about feeling the personal satisfaction of helping the animals, learning new skills and gaining work experience, and enhancing your self-confidence.
 Volunteering is also about choosing opportunities that provide you with unique experiences that you can’t get from a paid position.

-Animal Aid has two different types of student volunteer opportunities:
+Animal Aid currently has the following student volunteer opportunities:

 Children age 10 to 14 years old